 1.10 The Craven Local Plan sets out a spatial strategy, that together with its strategic, site allocation and development management policies provide a coherent and comprehensive decision making framework for future planning applications.
 However, further detail and guidance on local plan policies can be a useful addition to the plan to help people when they are formulating their development proposals.
 Supplementary Planning Documents (SPDs) have this role and may follow on from the local plan.
 Any SPD that's in the pipeline will appear in the Local Development Scheme, which is a rolling programme for the preparation and review of local plan documents.
 The progress of SPDs will be monitored in the annual report.
-Similarly, if the Council decides it wishes to introduce a Community Infrastructure Levy (CIL) Charging Schedule to accompany the Local Plan, its timetable for preparation will be included in the Local Development Scheme.
+Similarly, if the Council decides it wishes to introduce a Community Infrastructure Levy (CIL) Charging Schedule to accompany the Local Development Scheme.